Column Store FAQ

 create /*+ parallel(2) */ index idx1 on t6(c3) with column group (each column);

-In addition, we support more index creation methods:
+In addition, we support more ways to create indexes:

 create index idx1 on t1(c2) storing(c1) with column group(each column); alter table t1 add index idx1 (c2) storing(c1) with column group(each column);

-The purpose of using the STORING clause in database indexes is to store additional non-index column data in the index.
-This can optimize query performance by avoiding table lookups and reducing the cost of index sorting.
-When a query only needs to access the columns stored in the index and does not require a table lookup, it can significantly improve query efficiency.
+Using the STORING clause in database indexes is to store additional non-index column data into the index.
+This can provide performance optimization for specific queries, avoiding table access and reducing the cost of index sorting.
+When a query only needs to access columns stored in the index without needing to retrieve original rows from the table, it can greatly improve query efficiency.

 Common questions about columnar tables and columnar replicas